ZhiyongJing/algorithm/src/main/resources/interview/tech/Behavior_Question/BQ.md

   > **Result:**
   > Despite our efforts, we couldn't deliver the feature as expected, which was disappointing for our team and the client.
 However, we turned this setback into a learning opportunity.
 As a senior developer, I took ownership of the situation and led the team in identifying areas for improvement.
 We implemented changes to our processes to enhance efficiency and better handle similar challenges in the future.
 This experience reinforced the importance of adaptability and continuous improvement in our work.

-### **Tell me about a time you disagreed with your manager**

-- This relates to "Dive Deep" (challenging assumptions and respectfully disagreeing to achieve better outcomes) and "Have Backbone; Disagree and Commit" (voicing dissent while still supporting the team's decisions).

-  > **Situation:**
-  > During a recent project, a similar project to migrate addition data into cloud,  my manager outlined a development plan based on the information available.
-However, my experience and insights suggested that certain adjustments were needed for better outcomes.
-  >
-  > **Task:**
-  > My task was to ensure the project's success by refining the development plan to incorporate my insights and experience.
-  >
-  > **Action:**
-  > Recognizing the importance of challenging assumptions and voicing dissent respectfully, I scheduled a meeting with my manager to discuss my concerns.
-I shared the additional details and insights I had gathered, explaining how they could impact the project's success.
-  >
-  > In the meeting, I proposed adjustments to the development plan based on my experience with similar projects.
-I emphasized how these changes could lead to more efficient resource allocation and mitigate potential risks.
-  >
-  > **Result:**
-  > My manager appreciated my perspective and agreed to consider my suggestions.
-By speaking up respectfully, I contributed to a stronger development plan that aligned with our project goals.
-This experience reinforced the value of open communication and constructive feedback in achieving success as a team.

 ### **Tell me about a time you went above and beyond**